-Branch Variables
+Branch Variables¶

 Branch variables are parameters associated with specific values which affect the single task and are then propagated to children tasks within the same branch.
 They are available in Rulex Factory only, and they are applied to branches in flows.
 Branch variables are defined within tasks, and the branch variables window is available in all task families except the Evaluation one.

-Then, in the Add Branch Variables window, users can specify the Number of variables which will be added, then they can specify the Name and the Code of the branch variable in the corresponding field.
+In this window, users can specify the Number of variables which will be added, then they can specify the Name and the Code of the branch variable in the corresponding fields.

 Depending on the number of variables which have been added, the corresponding number of Name and Code fields will be provided on the interface.